 The Emergency Services Division coordinates the Haldimand County Emergency Management Program.
 The Manager of Emergency Services, Jason Gallagher (as appointed by Council) continues to act as the primary Community Emergency Management Coordinator (CEMC).
-The two alternate CEMC's (as appointed by Council) are Deputy Fire Chief, Rodger Hill and Deputy Paramedic Chief,
+The two alternate CEMC's (as appointed by Council) are Deputy Fire Chief, Rodger Hill and Deputy Paramedic Chief, Don Otterman.

-Don Otterman.
 All CEMC's will maintain current provincial certification.
-In 2019 Haldimand County Emergency Services, with Council's approval, had added a Coordinator of Emergency Management/Fire Educator (Coordinator) whose responsibilities are to review and revise the Emergency Management Program and Plan.
-The Coordinator was also responsible to train and educate staff on the current Emergency Management Program as well as the new implementations to the plan which were developed in 2019.
-Unfortunately, in 2020 the Coordinator no longer was able to fulfill her role and left due to previous medical conditions.
-This position was created specifically to accommodate an employee and therefore has not been filled.
-It is now the responsibility of the Certified Emergency Management Coordinator, (CEMC) to test the emergency plan, work with outside agencies, and educate the public.
+In 2021, Haldimand County Emergency Services, with Council's approval, added a part-time Coordinator of Emergency Management/Fire Educator ('Coordinator') due to lack of staff to truly meet the needs of the County's Emergency Response Plan required.
+The Coordinator, Kim Payne, was hired in September 2021.
+This position's responsibilities include reviewing and revising the Emergency Management Program and Response Plan.
+The Coordinator will also become the Emergency Information Officer (EIO) for Haldimand County, which is in charge of media releases, website and social media posts, media relations, and emergency communications during an emergency within the county.
+The Coordinator will also be responsible to train and educate staff on the current Emergency Management Program, as well as the new implementations to the plan which were developed in 2019.

-Throughout 2020, the Emergency Services Division has worked diligently to ensure that the eleven core components were met and improved upon as required, despite the challenges faced during COVID-19.
+Throughout 2021, the Emergency Services Division has worked diligently to ensure that the eleven core components were met and improved upon as required, despite the challenges faced during COVID-19.
 A summary of that compliance is outlined in the Analysis section below.